 - Upload a CSV file with student information

-Select Add users manually.
+Select the Users page for the lab, and select Add users manually.

-Send invitation emails to users
+Send invitation emails

 On the Send invitation by email page, enter an optional message, and then select Send.

 The email automatically includes the registration link.
 You can also get this registration link by selecting ... (ellipsis) > Registration link on the toolbar.

 You can track the status of the invitation in the Users list.

 The status should change to Sending and then to Sent on <date>.

 After a users registers for the lab, their name will also be shown on the Users page.

 You are not authorized to access this resource